-(See notes 2.3 - "Accounting policies" and 8.3 - "Intangible assets - Indefinite-lived trademarks" to the consolidated financial statements as of 31 December 2019)
+(See notes no. 2.3 - "Accounting standards and measurement criteria" and no. 8.3 - "Intangible assets - Trademarks with an indefinite useful life" to the consolidated financial statements as of 31 December 2020)

-Indefinite-lived intangible assets relating to the "Drei Glocken" and "Birkel" brands of the newly controlled subsidiary Newlat GmbH, recognised in the consolidated financial statements of Newlat Group as of 31 December 2019 for approximately Euro 18.9 million, are tested annually for impairment, as required by IAS 36.
+Indefinite-lived intangible assets relating to the "Drei Glocken" and "Birkel" brands of the German subsidiary Newlat GmbH and to the "Mukki", "Centrale del Latte di Vicenza", "Centrale del Latte di Rapallo - Latte Tigullio" and "Tappo Rosso" brands of the newly controlled subsidiary Centrale del Latte d'Italia SpA, recognised in the consolidated financial statements of Newlat Group as of 31 December 2020 for approximately Euro 18.9 million and approximately Euro 25.9 million, respectively, are tested annually for impairment, as required by IAS 36.

-Estimating the recoverable amount of assets being tested for impairment, determined using the value in use method, requires the Directors of Newlat Group to develop estimates that by nature contain significant elements of judgement in relation to the following:
+Estimating the recoverable amounts of assets being tested for impairment, determined using the value in use method, requires the Directors of Newlat Group to develop estimates that by nature contain significant elements of judgement in relation to the following:

-- the identification of the cash generating units ("CGU") to which an asset and/or asset group is to be allocated; - the definition of the assumptions underlying the estimation of future cash flows from the CGUs identified, discounted to 31 December 2019, for the purpose of determining the recoverable amount of those assets.
+- the identification of the cash generating units ("CGU") to which an asset and/or asset group is to be allocated; - the definition of the assumptions underlying the estimation of future cash flows from the CGUs identified, discounted to 31 December 2020, for the purpose of determining the recoverable amount of those assets.

-We considered this a key audit matter in consideration of the importance of those elements and the materiality of the carrying amounts of The process of identification and measurement of the recoverable amount of indefinite-lived intangible assets, preliminary to the identification of possible impairment losses, requires in-depth knowledge of the relevant markets and specialist skills.
+We considered this a key audit matter in consideration of the importance of those items and the materiality of the carrying amounts of indefinite-lived intangible assets in the consolidated financial statements as of 31 December 2020.
+The process of identification and measurement of the recoverable amounts of indefinite-lived intangible assets, preliminary to the identification of possible impairment losses, requires in-depth knowledge of the relevant markets and specialist skills.
 In performing our audit procedures on this financial statements area, we also used the support of business valuation experts from the PwC network.

-We understood the evaluations and criteria used by the Directors to identify the CGUs of Newlat GmbH to which the indefinite-lived intangible assets have been allocated.
+We obtained an understanding of the evaluations and criteria used by the Directors to identify the CGUs to which the indefinitelived intangible assets have been allocated.